Skip to main content

 How to prepare Kali

 For kali make sure you are using an appropriate heavy bottomed kadai.
 Don't substitute a light weight pan or a pressure cooker.
 Usually kali is prepared in a uruli which will take longer to cook, but it gives perfect results.
 The palm jaggery is crushed well with a mortal and then dissolved in water.
 Then it is strained to remove the impurities.
-Now the palm jaggery is boiled in a heavy bottomed kadai and then the grounded flour is added to it.
+Now the palm jaggery is boiled in a heavy bottomed kadai and then the ground flour is added to it.
 No need to stir immediately as we do for arisi upma.
 Allow the flour to cook in the palm jaggery for 10 to 15 minutes.
 After 10 minutes, add gingely oil and stir it quickly and continuously for a few minutes.
 The flour bond together easily and quickly when they are done without any lumps.
 To test it, roll a small ball with your finger.
 You can able to roll it without sticking to your fingers.
 Don't take any short cut methods for cooking the flour because this method is so easy and you won't get mistakes if you are following the exact measurements, steps and time.
 Also, do not replace the ingredients as you like it.
 Now we will see Ulundhan kali with step by step methods and a short video.

 Check out my other recipes with Black Urid Dal